marcinkuzminski/rhodecode/docs/api/api.rst

 revoke_users_group_permission
 -----------------------------

-Revoke permission for users group on given repository.This command can be executed only using api_key belonging to user with admin rights.
+Revoke permission for user group on given repository.This command can be executed only using api_key belonging to user with admin rights.

 INPUT::